1GeraLdes1/RetroTech-2.5D-Engine/README.md

 * Weapons
 * Floor and ceiling textures
 * Level editor
+* Better renderer structure
-* More advanced rendering optimization
+* More advanced optimization

-## Credits

-This project uses **olcPixelGameEngine** by OneLoneCoder.

-olcPixelGameEngine is licensed separately under the OLC-3 license.

 ## License

 No license has been selected for RetroTech yet.

 All rights to the RetroTech source code are reserved unless a license is added later.